 Samraat Gate or Samrat Gate is one of the least known gates of the walled city of Jaipur.
 It’s in the Brahampuri area close to Jorawar Singh Gate.
-This gate is situated on the north-west section of the walled city, providing access to Brahampuri area.
-In some of the old records, it is also referred as Brahma Pol.
+This gate is situated on the north-west section of the walled city, providing access to the Brahampuri area.
+In some of the old records, it is also referred to as Brahma Pol.

 Location – Brahampuri, Amer Road, Jaipur